fabianmichael / kirby-markdown-field

 This field is packing the usual textarea buttons and many more.

-If you don't need it, you can hide the toolbar.
+If you don't want to show any buttons, you can hide the toolbar.
 This will also disable the keyboard shortcuts for all formats.

 buttons: false